helior/memento-ingestor/README.md

 Parse... build full tree, iterate over tree again with tree reference in memory
 - allows sub-classes to have entire tree and generate as deep as it wants

+May 3, 2022 What the heck was I talking about ⬆

 ---
 Data Model